anjalecnik/EYOF/README.md

 Zaradi lažje preglednosti projekta, so koncepti povezani z nitmi odstranjeni (večnitno izvajanje).

 <h2> About </h2>
-The Games Management System, developed for the European Youth Olympic Festival (EYOF) 2023, is designed to manage various aspects of the Games, including athlete registration, event scheduling.
+The Games Management System, developed for the European Youth Olympic Festival (EYOF) 2023, is designed to manage various aspects of the Games, including athlete registration, event scheduling.<br/>
 The system was built as part of the Object-Oriented Programming in Java course.
 It has a user-friendly interface that makes it easy to navigate and access key functions.
-In addition, the source code contains Javadoc comments that provide comprehensive documentation of the code and its functionality.
+In addition, the source code contains Javadoc comments that provide comprehensive documentation of the code and its functionality.<br/>
 The concepts used in the project are:
 <li>classes</li>
 <li>constructors</li>